mhabib73/MOFLab.github.io/content/publication/Hasanuzzaman_OC_2018_Hollow_core/index.md

 abstract: A hollow-core fiber with nested anti-resonant node-free cladding tubes suitable for broadband THz guidance with low transmission losses is proposed.
 It is shown that the tube separation and tube thickness of the inner elements have a significant effect on the confinement loss and effective material loss of the fiber in the THz band.
 Using TOPAS copolymer, the proposed fiber was optimized for operation at 1 THz and it is predicted from numerical simulations that loss can be reduced to as low as 0.05 dB/m with a 0.6 THz wide dispersion flattened bandwidth.
 tags:
+- Hollow-core fibers
-- Hollow-core fiber, THz fiber
+- THz fibers

 featured: false